daguiam/workshop-python/2-dataprocessing.md

 A window should open up after `plt.show()` with the plotted `x,y` data.
 You can use this window to zoom in on the plotted data, make some small adjustments and save the figures.

-> ***Note:*** I suggest using these tools to verify some data, but any details in publication figures should be explicit in the respective python script!
+> ***Note:*** I suggest using these tools to verify some data, but any details in publication figures should be explicit in the respective python script or notebook!

 We can also decorate our `matplotlib` plots in any way we want, using data labels, legends, colors, etc.

+## Visualizing `.csv` data

 All the data seems to be there.
 But it is hard to make sense of just numbers.
 It is much easier if we can visualize all the data that we just loaded.
 For this we plot the data in our script.